FIFA 22 Release Date & Features: 10 Things to Know

 FIFA 22 Consoles

 Last November the PS5 and Xbox Series X replaced the PS4 and Xbox One as the industry’s flagship consoles.
-And while EA will likely focus its efforts on current-gen platforms, don’t expect it to drop support for last-gen platforms.
+And while EA will likely focus its efforts on current-generation platforms, don’t expect it to drop support for last-generation platforms.

 EA typically supports older consoles for several years so it will be a few years before the FIFA series skips the Xbox One and PlayStation 4.